CAMBI-tech/BciPy/bcipy/acquisition/README.md

 #### Generator

 Generators are Python functions that yield encoded data.
 They have a parameter for an `Encoder`, and may include other parameters.
-Currently there is a `random_generator`, which generates random data, and a `file_generator`, which reads through a provided file (ex. a calibration file), and yields one row at a time.
-The `file_generator` is useful for repeatable tests with known data.
+Currently there is a `random_data_generator`, which generates random data, and a `file_data_generator`, which reads through a provided file (ex. a calibration file), and yields one row at a time.
+The `file_data_generator` is useful for repeatable tests with known data.

 #### Protocol